CiscoAI/hyper-advisor-client/README.md

 - auth

 Give the token and store it locally.
-This should be done first if you have not logged in
+This should be done first if you have not logged in.
+To get the token, please login through the website first.

 |Option Flag|Arguments|Description|Required|
 |-----------|---------|-----------|--------|